statamic/docs/content/collections/modifiers/compact.md

 modifier_types:
   - array
   - utility
-title: As
+title: Compact
 ---
-Converts a comma-delimited list of variable names into an array that can be used anywhere arrays are accepted.
+Converts a comma-delimited list of variable names into an array that can be used anywhere.
+Arrays are accepted.

 It allows colon delimited syntax to target nested variables.